nlpquan/Task_Management/README.md

 - Using the `username` and the encrypted `password` for Authorization tab, type Basic Oauth, enter your `username` and `password` created on `localhost:8080`, keep the application running
 - You can now be authorized for testing the API, as well as error handling that uses JPA for storing tasks data
 ## Assumption 1: Testing Data Validation in Register Form
 - IMPORTANT: When you try to test data validation in the register form, there will be a pop-up window to tell you to log in.
 You can turn it off and choose not to.
-It is a bad habit of the `Httpbasic()` in Spring Security
+It is a bad habit of the `httpBasic()` in Spring Security
 ## Assumption 2: Deploy to Docker Container using Docker Compose
 - Unfortunately, the last step was broken and the deployment was unsuccessful
 - Potential issue comes from the Spring Security, since the Spring Boot version is 2.7.1, hence the WebConfigurationAdapter is deprecated